1njiku/SB-Capstone1/README.md

 <h2> Results </h2>

 Running the chi-square test of independence suggested indeed that the 'rank' column might be dependent on the 'Foreign-born' column.
 This might have been influenced by an inflated data set that arose from the merging process of two data frames.
-Nevertheless, I decided to train several classifier models to test my hypothesis, namely: Decision Tree, Random Forest and Gradient Boosting Classifier.
+Nevertheless, I decided to train several classifier models to test my hypothesis after deciding to approach the problem from a multi-class classification perspective.
+These were: Decision Tree, Random Forest and Gradient Boosting Classifier.

 All three classifiers performed poorly with a weighted average F1 score of around 6% with the tuned Random Forest pulling in a value of 4%.
 This reinforced the need to engineer a better dataset with more features and less bloat.